sbb-design-systems/lyne-components/src/elements/teaser-product/teaser-product/readme.md

 The `sbb-teaser-product` is a component which can display a text and a footnote, combined with an image as background, to tease a product.
 The whole component behaves like a link, and it is clickable; on small screens, the content follows the image.

+The component can have at most a single interactive element in its static version (e.g. `sbb-button-static`).
+If it has to include more than one interactive element, use the [sbb-teaser-product-static](docs/elements-sbb-teaser-sbb-teaser-product-static) instead.

 ```html
 <sbb-teaser-product href="...">
   <sbb-image slot="image" image-src="..."></sbb-image>